vsluydts/bioroddis/readme.md

 ## Content description

+- **[`Statistics_Bioroddis.Rmd`](Statistics_Bioroddis.Rmd)** : this script contains the code to reproduce the analysis regarding the community composition, the co-occurrences and the network statistics

 - **[`HMSC_setup.Rmd`](HMSC_setup.Rmd)**: this script sets up the required data and models for running the HMSC.
 It produces a object containing the different model settings, data and model names to be